robertdebock/ansible-role-git/README.md

 ---
 # defaults file for git

-# The username to place the gitconfig file.
+# The system username in /home where to place the gitconfig file.
 git_username: johndoe

 # The group to own directories.